ecm-demos/first-group-project/README.md

 first-project
 =============

-An initial demonstration of a group github project
+> An initial demonstration of a group github project

+A sample R project to demonstrate collaborative work.